DoubleCouponDay/Chunkus/README.md

 # Chunkus #

-converts PNG and JPEG image files to Scalable Vector Graphic (SVG) image files.
+Converts PNG and JPEG image files to Scalable Vector Graphic (SVG) image files.

 The main algorithm is written in C. It is linked with a discord bot written in Rust.
 The "vec_step" debugger is written in C++ which can be used for debugging the svg output.

 This was a group project written by Samuel, Joshua, Matthew.

-## Building Requirements
+## Requirements

 Set the `CHUNKUS` environment variable to the value of your discord bot's secret token.

-### Installing C
+### Installing C requirements on Windows

 On Windows:

 + Install Visual Studio Community Edition